 - Be extra careful driving on bridges, ramps, overpasses and in shaded areas.
 They tend to freeze first.

-- If you get stuck, clear the area around your exhaust pipe, then turn on the car and use the heater for about 10 minutes every hour while waiting for help.
+- Clear the area around your exhaust pipe, then turn on the car and use the heater for about 10 minutes every hour while waiting for help.

-Did you purchase optional Towing and Labor coverage with your auto policy?
-This covers towing and labor for disabled vehicles, not just after accidents.
+If you get a flat tire, or run out of gas, what are your options?
+You might have an auto club service, or you can purchase optional Towing and Labor coverage with your auto policy.
+It covers towing and labor for disabled vehicles, not just after accidents.